jmcooper/angular-hogwarts-tdd-kata/README.md

 ### 2.3.
 Refactor

-What does the last two lines register? **It registers the wizard for the course.**
+What does the last two lines do? **It registers the wizard for the course.**

 Can you clarify it in code? **You mean extract the last 2 lines into a method.** Yes.